Crown Jewel (2021): Background

-In early 2018, the American professional wrestling promotion WWE began a 10-year strategic multiplatform partnership with the General Sports Authority in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
-Crown Jewel was then established later that same year as one of the recurring events in this partnership and specifically held in Riyadh, the capital of Saudi Arabia.
-The 2021 event was the third in the Crown Jewel chronology, the sixth event overall for the Saudi Arabian partnership, and WWE's first pay-per-view (PPV) event to be held outside the United States since Super ShowDown in February 2020 due to the COVID-19 pandemic.
-The event took place on October 21, 2021, at Mohammed Abdu Arena and featured wrestlers from the Raw and SmackDown brand divisions.
-In addition to airing on PPV worldwide and the WWE Network in international markets, it was the first Crown Jewel to air on Peacock after the American version of the WWE Network merged under Peacock in March.
+In early 2018, the American professional wrestling promotion WWE began a 10-year strategic multiplatform partnership with the Ministry of Sport (formerly General Sports Authority) in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
+Crown Jewel was then established later that same year, subsequently becoming the main recurring event in this partnership, held in Riyadh, the capital of Saudi Arabia, in late October–early November as part of Riyadh Season that launched in 2019.
+The third Crown Jewel, and sixth overall event in the Saudi Arabian partnership, was announced on August 16, 2021, and was scheduled to take place on October 21, 2021, at Mohammed Abdu Arena and featured wrestlers from the Raw and SmackDown brand divisions.
+This was subsequently WWE's first pay-per-view (PPV) and livestreaming event to be held outside the United States since Super ShowDown in February 2020 due to the COVID-19 pandemic.
+In addition to airing on PPV worldwide and the WWE Network in international markets, it was the first Crown Jewel to livestream on Peacock after the American version of the WWE Network merged under Peacock in March.
 The official theme song for the event was "Take My Breath" by The Weeknd.